-9. Can the government expropriate real property?
-The Commonwealth government and each of the state and territory governments have enacted laws that deal with the compulsory acquisition of land and acquisition by agreement with landowners.
-As a rule, the relevant government may compulsorily acquire land for proper public purposes.
-Legislation dealing with compulsory acquisition of land generally entitles the landowner and others with legal interests in the land to a right to fair compensation.
+The Commonwealth Government and each of the State and Territory Government have enacted laws that deal with the compulsory acquisition of land and acquisition by agreement with land owners.
+As a general rule, the relevant government may compulsorily acquire land for proper public purposes.
+Legislation dealing with compulsory acquisition of land generally entitles the land owner and others with legal interests in land to a right to fair compensation.
 The amount of compensation is usually determined by considering the market value of the land and certain other matters, such as any special value of the land to the person on the date of the acquisition and any loss attributable to severance of the acquired land from other land in the possession of the respective owner.